 Achieving our goal weight and maintaining a well-toned body is the ultimate dream for most of us.
 A lot of people complain about not having the motivation of working towards these targets.
 On the contrary, some people put in hard work and sweat it out for hours in the gym but are unable to see results.
 Being a fitness trainer myself, I have seen people lose hope because they think nothing would work for them.
+Our bodies are wonderful machines, and exercise will release so many hormones, endorphins, and creatin that will have all sorts of effects on your body.

 Now you may wonder that what goes wrong.
 Why can’t these people see results even after they work hard enough?
 Well, let me make a revelation that may sound surprising: “You can work out the right way and still not lose weight!”
 That is because many of us make simple mistakes that can spoil all the efforts made at the gym.
 These may be so common that you wouldn’t be able to identify the problems and their detrimental effects.
 Of course, we learn by trial and error.
 But to save you the trouble, I bring you the list of 8 fitness mistakes that you must watch out for: